-The label displayed to the right of the key is defined in Key label <key number>.
+The label displayed to the right of the key is defined in "Key label".

-- 3. Use the Key label <key number> field to define or change the name (label) of the key.
+- 3. Use the field "Key label" to define or change the name (label) of the key.

 - 4. Enter the phone number.

 - 5. Click Submit.

 Free Programmable Keys (FPKs) can be configured via the WBM or on the local phone.
-For details regarding the different ways to configure program keys, refer to "How to configure free programmable keys" $\rightarrow$ page 156.
+For details regarding the different ways to configure program keys, refer to "How to configure free programmable keys" $\rightarrow$ page 164.